 GIA offer High Resolution CFD Wind Analysis, providing a faster more flexible and potentially more accurate approach

-With greater density in cities and buildings becoming taller to help meet targets for our growing population, microclimate assessments are an essential part of planning process.
+With greater density in cities and buildings becoming taller to help meet targets for our growing population, wind microclimate assessments are becoming an essential part of the planning process.

 Ultimately our role is to help you create more comfortable urban habitats.

 Our Wind Microclimate packages are suitable from early concept development, through to planning and pre-building sign off: from single building to large scale masterplanning.

 We will guide you through the entire process, ensuring all wind planning requirements are met and that any mitigation that is required is sympathetic to the overall design of the scheme.

 The application of high resolution CFD modelling early in the design and planning process, (rather than an afterthought), enables our clients to have greater control within their urban developments.